cakephp/docs/en/orm/entities.rst

     class Article extends Entity {
     }

 Right now this entity doesn't do very much.
-However, when we load data off our articles table, we'll get instances of this class.
+However, when we load data from our articles table, we'll get instances of this class.

 .. note::

-    If you don't define an entity class the base class will be used.
+    If you don't define an entity class CakePHP will use the basic Entity class.

 Accessing entity data
 =====================